-The Program includes elements which are competitively selected through the NASA ROSES solicitation: Heliophysics Technology and Instrument Development for Science (HTIDeS) and Heliophysics Flight Opportunities Studies (HFOS).
-The program also includes a technology demonstration mission: the Magnetometers for Innovation and Capability (MAGIC).
+The Program includes elements which are competitively selected through the NASA ROSES solicitation: ROSES B.8 Heliophysics Technology and Instrument Development for Science (HTIDeS) and ROSES B.10 Heliophysics Flight Opportunities Studies (HFOS).
+In addition, the technology program includes competitively selected rideshare and hosted payload technology demonstrations.

 In 2022, the Heliophysics Division created the Heliophysics Strategic Technology Office (HESTO) to help manage the heliophysics technology program.
 HESTO will work closely with the Sounding Rocket Program, and Balloon program which manage the flight technology maturation efforts, as well as with the Small Satellite and Special Projects Office that assists SMD with managing small satellite missions.